 What is employee experience management?

-Employee experience management involves a variety of methods to provide an enjoyable and positive work environment, both in terms of workplace atmosphere as well as workload.
+Employee experience management involves a variety of methods to provide an enjoyable and positive work environment, both in terms of workplace atmosphere and workload.

 A good employee experience ensures that employees want to go to work each day and put in maximum effort.
 They want to help the business achieve its goals, especially if they are encouraged to achieve their own professional goals in the process.

-When employees have a good experience, they are likely to recommend the employer to friends and contacts in their network, ensuring that employers get first access to the best skilled staff when they have vacancies.
+When employees have a good experience, they are likely to recommend the employer to friends and contacts in their network, helping employers to get first access to the best skilled staff when they have vacancies.
 They are also likely to talk highly of their employer in other circles so it gains an excellent reputation in their wider community, which can lead to more customers and clients.

 Providing a poor employee experience risks the tenure of good staff.
-When employees do not enjoy their job and their workplace or they feel undervalued and underappreciated, they are more likely to resign in the hope of achieving it at another employer.
+When employees do not enjoy their job and their workplace, or they feel undervalued and underappreciated, they are more likely to resign in the hope of achieving this at another employer.

-When an employer loses staff with the skills they need, the business performance suffers through lost productivity.
-There are also flow-on effects such as the costs associated with recruitment and onboarding a replacement.
+When an employer loses staff with the skills they need, business performance can suffer through lost productivity.
+There are also flow-on effects, such as the costs associated with recruitment and onboarding a replacement.

 The business also risks being unable to secure the skilled staff required at all, as a reputation that they provide a poor employee experience spreads among those in the industry.
 Candidates often do not want to apply for positions if they hear the employer should be avoided.